ecomplus/storefront/README.md

-# widget-user
+# widget-search
-Storefront plugin with Vue component customer identification
+Storefront plugin with Vue component for instant search engine on E-Com Plus stores